awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 1. Under **Audit report destination**, for **Create a new S3 bucket?**, choose **Yes** and type a unique bucket name, or choose **No** and choose an existing bucket from the list\.

-   If you choose **Yes**, ACM Private CA creates and attaches the default policy to your bucket\.
+   If you choose **Yes**, AWS Private CA creates and attaches the default policy to your bucket\.
 If you choose **No**, you must attach a policy to your bucket before you can generate an audit report\.
 Use the policy pattern described in [Preparing an Amazon S3 bucket for audit reports](#s3-access)\.
-For information about attaching a policy, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)
+For information about attaching a policy, see [Adding a bucket policy using the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)

 1. Under **Output format**, choose **JSON** for JavaScript Object Notation or **CSV** for comma\-separated values\.